it-projects-llc/addons-dev/odoo_backup_sh/README.rst

 In-App Purchase
 ===============

-**Odoo-backup.sh** provides a way to store backups in a cloud.
+**odoo-backup.sh** provides a way to store backups in a cloud.
 Payments for the service is managed by proprietary module, which implements `In-App Purchase <https://www.odoo.com/documentation/12.0/webservices/iap.html>`__ -- payments platform provided by *Odoo S.A.*.

 Personal cloud
 ==============

-Additionally to the cloud provided by **Odoo-backup.sh** it's possible to store backups on a personal cloud.
+Additionally to the cloud provided by **odoo-backup.sh** it's possible to store backups on a personal cloud.
 In that case user has to arrange credentials himself.
 Supported cloud providers and protocols are as following:

 * `Dropbox <https://apps.odoo.com/apps/modules/12.0/odoo_backup_sh_dropbox/>`_
 * `Google Drive <https://apps.odoo.com/apps/modules/12.0/odoo_backup_sh_google_disk/>`_